Hypermobile Singers: From Pretty Impressive to Pretty Painful

 Poor interoception

-.
+You might have less awareness of internal body signals, such as hunger, thirst, heart rate, or muscle tensionâ¨.
 This makes it difficult for you to recognize physical or emotional states.
-It’s maybe challenging for you to be aware of your limits regarding your body, stress regulation, and overall well-being
+It’s maybe challenging for you to be aware of your limits regarding your body, stress regulation, and overall well-beingâ¨.

 Poor proprioception